otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.4.1 =
+- Add capabilities:
+  - manage_h5pxapikatchu_options: Capability to change the plugin's options
+  - view_h5pxapikatchu_results: Capability to view results of content types that have been created by current user and that were stored by H5PxAPIkachu
+  - view_others_h5pxapikatchu_results: Capability to view results of all content types that were stored by H5PxAPIkachu
+  - download_h5pxapikatchu_results: Capability to download the results stored by H5PxAPIkachu and accessible to current user
+  - delete_h5pxapikatchu_results: Capability to delete ALL data stored by H5PxAPIkachu

 = 0.4.0 =
 - Move xAPI listeners' initialization to H5P content.